labex-labs/open-source-labs/git/30-seconds-of-git/lab-apply-latest-stash/step1.md

 1. Clone the Git repository named `https://github.com/labex-labs/git-playground` to your local machine.
 2. Navigate to the `git-playground` directory.
-3. Make some changes to the `README.md` file.
+3. Make some changes to the `README.md` file, e.g. write "This is a new line" in the `README.md` file.
 4. Run the command `git stash` to stash your changes.
 5. Run the command `git stash list` to see a list of your stashes.
 You should see one stash in the list.
 6. Run the command `git stash apply` to apply the latest stash to your working directory.